Our NU Scholars Team

 Patricia has over 15 years’ experience in higher education.
 She had taught transfer-level English at Grossmont College for over 10 years.
 At Grossmont, her service included being elected as a faculty senate representative, a member of the Diversity, Equity, Inclusion Committee, and she was awarded several grants to advance equity work.
 With students, she co-founded the Critical Theory Film Club.
 At SDSU, Patricia taught Women, Images, and Ideas and Women in Literature for the Women’s Studies Department.
 She also had the roles of Assistant Coordinator and Assistant Director in the Liberal Studies Program, where she also co-taught the senior seminar.

 For NU Scholars, Patricia was instrumental in designing and piloting the first digital badge in Effective Leadership at the university.
 Patricia is committed to providing an exceptional student experience, implementing high-impact practices in co-curricular programs, and creating the next generation of leaders to ensure a strong 21st century citizenry.
-At National University, Patricia is the chief administrator for the NU Scholars Program, the Center for Student Engagement and Activities, and the Horatio Alger-Denny Sanford Scholarship.
-She is dedicated to student success through innovation and equity.
+At National University, Patricia is the chief administrator for the NU Scholars Program and the Center for Student Engagement and Activities.

 Julia L. McMillan, MA